Innocence: List of Those Freed From Death Row

 a.
 Been acquitted of all charges related to the crime that placed them on death row, or

 b.
-Had all charges related to the crime that placed them on death row dismissed by the prosecution, or
+Had all charges related to the crime that placed them on death row dismissed by the prosecution or the courts, or

 c.
 Been granted a complete pardon based on evidence of innocence.

 See also DPIC's Innocence Database -Searchable database of all exonerations since 1973 - allows you to search and sort for cases by year, state, race, and other variables.

 Note: James Bo Cochran (AL) and Timothy Hennis (NC) were originally on this list but are excluded following further research and developments.

 Number of cases in which DNA played a substantial factor in establishing innocence: 20

 **DPIC refers to the Innocence Project's (Cardozo Law School, NY) criteria for whether a post-conviction exoneration was the result of DNA testing.